CtrlK

 Workflow Clarity

 The GA4 Quick Setup provides a numbered sequence but lacks validation checkpoints between steps.
-The debugging/validation checklist exists but isn't integrated into the implementation workflow as explicit gates.
-For an analytics implementation that can silently fail, there should be explicit validate-then-proceed steps after each major phase.
+The debugging/validation section exists as a separate checklist but isn't integrated into the implementation workflow as explicit feedback loops.
+For an implementation that can silently fail (events not firing, wrong values), the lack of 'validate then proceed' patterns is a gap.

 2 / 3